philipe-almeida/aacb-guide/README.md

-# AACB Accessibility Guide for Developers
+# AACB Web Accessibility Guide

 An website guide for developers to explain tricks for development meets accessibility guidelines for WCAG 2.0 content.